vtrlx/lgi/docs/cairo.md

        -- Fallback to older cairo version code end

-### Synthetic properties
+### Synthetic Properties

-There are many getter and setter functions for assorted cairo objects. lgi exports them in the form of method calls as the native C interface does, and it also provides property-like access, so that it is possible to query or assign named property of the object.
-Following example demonstrates two identical ways to set and get line width on cairo.Context instance:
+Each Cairo object has many getter and setter methods associated with them.
+LuaGObject exports them in the form of method calls just as the native C interface does, and it also provides property-like access.
+It is possible to query and assigned to named properties on a Cairo object as with those based on GObject.
+Here are two identical ways of setting the line width of a `cairo.Context` instance:

     local cr = cairo.Context(surface)
     cr:set_line_width(10)
     print('line width ', cr:get_line_width())

+    local cr = cairo.Context(surface)
     cr.line_width = 10
     print('line width ', cr.line_width)

-In general, any kind of `get_xxx()` method call on any cairo object can be replaced using `xxx` property on the object, and any `set_xxx()` method can be replaced by setting `xxx` property.
+Generally speaking, any pair of `get_<name>()` and `set_<name>()` functions will be accessible as a property in Cairo through LuaGObject.

-### cairo.Surface hierarchy
+### cairo.Surface Hierarchy

-Cairo provides basic rendering surface object `cairo.Surface`, and a bunch of specialized surfaces implementing rendering to assorted targets, e.g. `cairo.ImageSurface`, `cairo.PdfSurface` etc.  These surface provide their own class, which is logically inherited from `cairo.Surface`.  lgi fully implements this inheritance, so that calling `cairo.ImageSurface()` actually creates an instance of `cairo.ImageSurface` class, which provides all methods abd properties of `cairo.Surface` and and some specialized methods and properties like `width` and `height`.
+Cairo's fundamental rendering object is `cairo.Surface`.
+It also implements many more specialized surfaces which implement rendering to specific targets (e.g.: `cairo.ImageSurface`, `cairo.PdfSurface`, etc) each providing their own class which is logically inherited from `cairo.Surface`.
+LuaGObject fully implements this inheritance, so calling `cairo.ImageSurface()` returns instance providing all methods and properties from both `cairo.Surface` and `cairo.ImageSurface`.

-In addition, lgi always assigns the real type of the surface, so that even when `cairo.Context.get_target()` method (or `cairo.Context.target` property) is designated as returning `cairo.Surface` instance, upon the call the type of the surface is queried and proper kind of surface type is really returned.
-Following example demonstrates that it is possible to query `cairo.ImageSurface`-specific `width` property directly on the `cairo.Context.target` result.
+Additionally, LuaGObject always tracks the real type of a surface, so that even when a method like `cairo.Context.get_target()` (or its associated property, `cairo.Context.target`) will return a `cairo.Surface` instance which LuaGObject will query to determine which precise surface type is actually returned.
+The following example demonstrates querying a property `.width` of the `cairo.ImageSurface` class from a property which is supposed to return an instance of the generic `cairo.Surface` class:

-    -- Assumes the cr is cairo.Context instance with assigned surface print('width of the surface' cr.target.width)
+    -- Assumes `cr` is a cairo.Context instance with an assigned surface print('width of the surface' cr.target.width)

-It is also possible to use lgi generic typechecking machinery for checking the type of the surface:
+It is also possible to use LuaGObject's typechecking mechanism to check a surface's underlying type:

     if cairo.ImageSurface:is_type_of(cr.target) then
         print('width of the surface' cr.target.width)
     else
         print('unsupported type of the surface')
     end

-### cairo.Pattern hierarchy
+### cairo.Pattern Hierarchy

-cairo's pattern API actually hides the inheritance of assorted pattern types.  lgi binding brings this hierarchy up in the same way as for surfaces described in previous section.
-Following hierarchy exists:
+Cairo's pattern API hides the inheritance of assorted pattern types.
+LuaGObject's binding exposes this hierarchy in the same way as it does for surface types, described in the previous section.
+The pattern hierarchy is as
+follows:

     cairo.Pattern
         cairo.SolidPattern
     cairo.SurfacePattern
     cairo.GradientPattern
         cairo.LinearPattern
         cairo.RadialPattern
     cairo.MeshPattern

-Patterns can be created using static factory methods on `cairo.Pattern` as documented in cairo documentation.
-In addition, lgi maps creation methods to specific subclass constructors, so following snippets are equivalent:
+Patterns can be created using static factory methods on `cairo.Pattern` as described in Cairo's documentation, but LuaGObject additionally maps creation methods to subclass constructors as it does with GObject-based libraries.
+The following snippets are thus equivalent:

     local pattern = cairo.Pattern.create_linear(0, 0, 10, 10)

     local pattern = cairo.LinearPattern(0, 0, 10, 10)

-### cairo.Context path iteration
+### cairo.Context Path Iteration

-cairo library offers iteration over the drawing path returned via `cairo.Context.copy_path()` method.
-Resulting path can be iterated using `pairs()` method of `cairo.Path` class.  `pairs()` method returns iterator suitable to be used in Lua 'generic for' construct.
-Iterator returns type of the path element, optionally followed by 0, 1 or 3 points.
-Following example shows how to iterate the path.
+The Cairo library offers iteration over drawing paths returned by the `cairo.Context.copy_path()` method.
+The resulting path can be iterated using the `:pairs()` method added to the `cairo.Path` class by LuaGObject.
+It returns an iterator suitable for use in Lua's for loop.
+For each item to be iterated on, it returns the type and an array table of either 0, 1, or 3 points.
+See this example of how to iterate on a path:

     local path = cr:copy_path()
     for kind, points in path:pairs() do
         io.write(kind .. ':')
         for pt in ipairs(points) do
             io.write((' { %g, %g }'):format(pt.x, pt.y))
         end
     end
-    end

-## Impact of cairo on other libraries
+## Impact of Cairo on Other Libraries

-In addition to cairo itself, there is a bunch of cairo-specific methods inside Gtk, Gdk and Pango libraries.  lgi wires them up so that they can be called naturally as if they were built in to the cairo core itself.
+In addition to Cairo itself, there are many Cairo-specific methods inside Gtk, Gdk, and Pango.
+LuaGObject wires them up in such a way that these libraries' cairo functions can be called naturally as if they were built into the Cairo core itself.

 ### Gdk and Gtk

 `Gdk.Rectangle` is just a link to `cairo.RectangleInt` (similar to C, where `GdkRectangle` is just a typedef of `cairo_rectangle_int_t`).
-`gdk_rectangle_union` and `gdk_rectangle_intersect` are wired as a methods of `Gdk.Rectangle` as expected.
+LuaGObject wires up `gdk_rectangle_union` and `gdk_rectangle_intersect` as methods of the `Gdk.Rectangle` class as expected.

-`Gdk.cairo_create()` is aliased as a method `Gdk.Window.cairo_create()`.  `Gdk.cairo_region_create_from_surface()`
+`Gdk.cairo_create()` is aliased to `Gdk.Window.cairo_create()`.
-is aliased as `cairo.Region.create_from_surface()`.
+`Gdk.cairo_region_create_from_surface()` is aliased to `cairo.Region.create_from_surface()`.

-`cairo.Context.set_source_rgba()` is overriden so that it also accepts `Gdk.RGBA` instance as an argument.
+`cairo.Context.set_source_rgba()` is overriden so that it also accepts a `Gdk.RGBA` instance as an argument.
 Similarly, `cairo.Context.rectangle()` alternatively accepts `Gdk.Rectangle` as an argument.

-`cairo.Context` has additional methods `get_clip_rectangle()`,
-`set_source_color()`, `set_source_pixbuf()`, `set_source_window` and
+`cairo.Context` has a few additional methods, namely `get_clip_rectangle()`, `set_source_color()`, `set_source_pixbuf()`, `set_source_window()` and
-`region`, implemented as calls to appropriate `Gdk.cairo_xxx` functions.
+`set_source_region()`, implemented as calls to appropriate `Gdk.cairo_xxx` functions.

-Since all these extensions are implemented inside Gdk and Gtk libraries, they are present only when `lgi.Gdk` is loaded.
-When loading just pure `lgi.cairo`, they are not available.
+Since all of these extensions are implemented inside Gdk and Gtk libraries, they are present only when `LuaGObject.Gdk` is loaded.
+When loading just pure `LuaGObject.cairo`, they are not available.

 ### PangoCairo

-Pango library contains namespace `PangoCairo` which implements a bunch of cairo-specific helper functions to integrate Pango use with cairo library.
-It is of course possible to call them as global methods of PangoCairo interface, however lgi override maps the also to methods and attributes of other classes to which they logically belong.
+The Pango font rendering library contains a namespace called `PangoCairo` which implements many Cairo-specific helper functions to integrate Pango with Cairo.
+It is possible to call them a global methods of the `PangoCairo` namespace, but LuaGObject also overrides these functions to make them available on Pango classes to which these methods logically belong.